How can this be a question, you might ask? Green or Toxic?

 Are there other choices?

-In this post, I have explained the “how” and the “why” of putting on a Green Car Wash Fund Raiser.
+I want to share the “how” and the “why” of putting on a Green Car Wash Fund Raiser.
 I look forward to your comments, at the end of this blog post.
 If you are in the Eugene or Springfield, OR area (and many other areas in the country also have these kits) you can borrow a Fish-Friendly Car Wash kit.

 5 steps to a non-toxic Green CarWash Fundraiser: